 - Type the Model Code for your terminal definition and press the Enter key. - Type END and press the Enter key.
 You will halt the modification procedure and return to the Terminal Menu.
-If you want to resume modifying the terminal definition please turn to Subsection 2.5.6.
+If you want to resume modifying the terminal definition please refer to the section titled How to Modify a Terminal Definition.